mmceld2/NLP_Fake_Reviews/README.md

 # EDA

 In a quick overview, the reviews labelled  fake are usually shorter than the reviews labelled as real.
+Perhaps this could be because the star rating is more important than the actual review itself.
+This would make sense if a review were bought just for a boosted star.
+The reviewer would put less effort into writing the review because they know it does not really matter, plus they have to make up experiences which take more effort than is worth.
+People with real reviews will have no problem describing their experience because the experience actually happened.

 ![image](https://user-images.githubusercontent.com/82483702/138177886-4ba1867f-1702-4d06-b982-37c68d94f587.png)